Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Semiparametric Policy Optimization by Orthogonalizing the Link (OSPO)

-We can only obtain rate-free consistency for PSPO as it can generally be ill-behaved because profiling the link function can lead to a rough loss surface.
-This was the observation of \citet{KleinSpady1993}, who instead proposed a semiparametrically efficient approach.
-Intuitively, rather than aim to plug in the link $\Psi_\theta$ that profiles the likelihood at $\theta$ as in PSPO, instead we should consider how perturbing $\theta$ changes the likelihood, that is, consider the score.
+PSPO yields consistency but can be ill-behaved because profiling can induce a rough loss surface.
+Following \citet{KleinSpady1993}, rather than profile the link, we consider how perturbing $\theta$ changes the likelihood, \ie, the score.
 The score has two orthogonal components: the distribution of the index and the distribution of $z$ given the index.
-At $\thetas$, the latter is just the true link $\Psi^\star$, but away from it this is just a conditional probability.
-Since $z$ is binary, this is just a conditional expectation, which we can estimate this conditional expectation and plug it in.
-In success, the behavior is as though we used the \emph{true} conditional expectation.
-This orthogonality phenomenon is akin to Double/Debiased Machine Learning \citep{chernozhukov2024applied}.
-In the rest of the section we formally define the learner and analyze it.
+At $\thetas$, the latter is the true link $\Psi^\star$, but away from it this is some conditional probability, which we can estimate by univariate regression and plug in.
+Orthogonality yields quadratic sensitivity to plug-in error, akin to Double/Debiased Machine Learning \citep{chernozhukov2024applied}.